- Since 2005 all FBE's management programmes are accredited by AACSB.

 1. Financial Times rankings

 Since 2005, the Financial Times has ranked the best Masters in Management globally.
 The ranking has gained a lot of importance over the years.
-In the Financial Times European Business Schools Ranking 2019, the University of Antwerp is selected as the only Belgian university and has placed 93th.
+In the Financial Times European Business Schools Ranking 2021, the University of Antwerp is selected as the only Flemish university and has placed 93th.
 Our Master in Business Economics made it into the Financial Times Masters in Management Ranking for the first time in 2018.
 UAntwerp is ranked 90th in 2021, and was placed 6th worldwide in terms of value for money.

 The city of Antwerp was ranked 7th